 caramelized white chocolate:

-1 or 2 bars good white chocolate (I used this one), roughly chopped
+- 1 or 2 bars good white chocolate (I used Green & Black's), roughly chopped

 Heat oven to 250.
 Cover a baking sheet with tinfoil.
 Put chocolate on the baking sheet and and place it in the oven.
 Every 5 minutes check on the chocolate and smear/mix it around the sheet with a heatproof spatula.
 It will slowly turn a light golden colour.
 Watch it carefully to ensure it doesn't get too dark and remember that the chocolate can burn if it's stuck in one spot.